AdobeDocs/commerce-admin.en/help/merchandising-promotions/url-rewrite.md

 >
 >To update URL rewrites for multiple or all products simultaneously, refer to [Multiple URL rewrites](url-rewrite-product.md#multiple-url-rewrites).

 The terms _rewrite_ and _redirect_ are often used interchangeably, but refer to slightly different processes.
-A URL rewrite changes the way a URL appears in the browser.
+A URL rewrite changes the way that a URL appears in the browser.
 A URL redirect updates the URL that is stored on the server.
 A URL redirect can be either temporary or permanent.
 Your store uses URL rewrites and redirects to make it easy for you to change the URL key of a product, category, or page and preserve existing links.

 By default, [automatic URL redirects](url-redirect-product-automatic.md) are enabled for your store and the **Create Permanent Redirect for old URL** checkbox is selected under the URL key field of each product.